-The "logical" destruction of a holder's private key can only be done on the holder's computer.
+Outside the agent badge, the "logical" destruction of a holder's private key can only be done on the holder's computer.

 6.2.10.3.
 Private key of an application service

 The "logical" destruction of an application service's private key can only be done on the affected server.